Nariod/laz-y/README.md

 # laz-y
-Automating payload generations for OSEP labs and the exam.
+Automating payload generation for OSEP labs and the exam.

 ## But, why?
-The VPN connection dropped during on of the OSEP challenge labs, and my local IP changed.
-I needed to recompile all payloads..
+The VPN connection dropped during one of the OSEP challenge labs, and my local IP changed.
+I needed to recompile all the payloads and tools..
 I did not, I wrote a script :)

 ## Credits
 * Stackoverflow